-A British diplomat will discuss the realities of the post-Brexit world in a public lecture at Lynchburg College this week.
+A British diplomat will discuss the realities of the post-Brexit world in a public lecture at University of Lynchburg this week.

 David Riley, from the British Embassy in Washington, D.C., will present the talk on March 23 at 4 p.m. in Hopwood Auditorium.